 -

 Cameo or intaglio, possibly Venus and Cupid.
 Glass.
 Possibly Italy, 19th century.
-A female figure is shown lying down, half-naked, holding a jug or amphora in her hand, while a winged, naked child is seen raising an object to its mouth.
-This may be the goddess Venus with her son, Cupid or Eros.
-This type of piece was created in large numbers as it was highly prized as a souvenir by travellers on the Grand Tour, and several were often collected together to form collections.
+A reclining, semi-nude female figure holds a jug or amphora, while a winged, nude child appears to be raising an object to its mouth.
+This may represent the goddess Venus with her son, Cupid or Eros.
+These pieces were produced in significant numbers, as they were highly valued as souvenirs by Grand Tour travelers, who often collected several together.

 · Size: 2,5x0,2x1,8 cms